fcastello/ansible-role-firewall/README.md

 # Filtering rules
 firewall_allowed_tcp_ports:
   - "22"
+  - "2222"
 firewall_allowed_udp_ports: []

 # Redirected ports.
-This is set for ports to ber redirected to different ports on the same host
+This is set for ports to be redirected to different ports on the same host
 firewall_redirected_tcp_ports:
   - src: "22"
     dest: "2222"